-Dog's teeth and periodontal disease:
+Dog teeth cleaning and periodontal disease:

+Why is Dog teeth cleaning so important?
+Well, lets take a look.
 Puppies have 28 temporary teeth, 14 in the upper jaw and 14 in the lower jaw.
 These deciduous teeth erupt at about three to four weeks of age.
 Dogs have 42 permanent teeth, 20 on the top, and 22 on the bottom.
 These begin to emerge at about four months of age.
 Dogs have 6 permanent teeth that have 3 roots each, and 14 teeth that each have 2 roots.

 What can we do?

 Healthy Smile Pet Dental offers an alternative and safer method to the traditional anesthetic dental dog teeth cleaning.
 With regular cleaning and maintenance of your dog’s teeth, your dog’s oral health will improve and reduce the risk of certain illnesses in dogs.

 With a regular dental cleaning we prevent problems before they even begin and ensure a longer, healthier life for your dogs.

 Our service is a non-invasive method that does not use any medications, sedatives or anesthesia.
 Our vision is to provide our clients with the safest possible oral cleaning available on the market and are always focusing on preventative care and educating the consumer on the importance of regular pet dental cleanings.
 We also offer Cat Teeth Cleaning Click on the link to learn more.